6-CSE/HelloWorld/Scilab/README.md

 disp('Hello World')

 ```
-and save the file as hello_world.sce.
+and save the file as HelloWorld.sce.

 ## Running or Executing your code
 ```
-exec hello_world.sce
+exec HelloWorld.sce
 ```

 ## Output